 The original may be accessed at: http://www.now.org/organiza/conferen/1996/resoluti.html

-(The preceding link is dysfunctional, but the text of NOW’s 1966 National
+(The preceding link is broken, but the text of NOW’s 1966 National

 Conference Resolutions was accessed in 1999 at that link, downloaded and

 annotated.
-It can be accessed via the links in the preceding index.)
+It can be accessed via the links in the preceding linked index.)

 »No doubt, if you have read any of the documentation relating to the VAWA II [the Violence Against Women Act], you’ll recognize that much of what was contained in the 1966 Agenda of NOW is now firmly embedded in VAWA II.
 NOW is formulating national policy in the US, not only lobbying to formulate but actually controlling national policy.